-The Mental Health Index by TELUS Health recently found that nearly one in six (15%) Canadian workers have a physical health issue which interferes with their work1.
-Musculoskeletal (MSK) conditions in Canada are the leading cause of disability2 and is one of the main causes of early retirement3.
+The Mental Health Index by TELUS Health recently found that more than one in ten (13%) Australian workers have a physical health issue which interferes with their work1.
+Musculoskeletal (MSK) conditions in Australia are the leading cause of disability2 and is one of the main causes of early retirement3.

 MSK conditions are injuries or disorders which commonly include back/neck conditions, osteoarthritis, tendonitis and other issues.
-Notably, MSK conditions are associated with the greatest economic burden of disease, costing the Canadian economy around \$22 billion every year.
-While direct costs such as those related to the provision of health services (e.g., hospital visits, prescription drugs) only make up around one-quarter of the overall costs of disease burden, the remaining three-quarters of the costs are actually indirect costs such as those associated with work absence or loss of earnings4.
-It is therefore important for organizations to establish effective programs to support their employees suffering from MSK conditions.
+Notably, MSK conditions account for more health spending than any other group of health conditions, costing the Australian economy around \$14.6 billion every year4.
+While direct costs such as those related to the provision of health services (e.g., hospital visits, prescription drugs) are responsible for a substantial portion of the overall costs of MSK disease burden, the economic loss attributed to indirect costs (such as those associated with work absence or loss of earnings) can often far outweigh the direct healthcare costs.
+It is therefore important for organisations to establish effective programmes to support their employees suffering from MSK conditions.